RyanJulyan/Flask-BDA/README.md

 > Start your development with a quick and easy download of a pre-configured development environment up and running in minutes.

-> No complex setup required, only python is required.
+> No complex setup required, only python (suggested 3.8.6) is required.

 ## Step 2:
 ### Rapidly develop custom modules